swilliams11/edgemicro-decorator/README-SHORT.md

 # edgemicro-decorator short version

+## This is not an official Google product

+## Official Edge Microgateway Decorator
+The Edge Microgateway Decorator is now included in the Apigee Service Broker as the coresident plan.
+Please use this link instead.

 This is the short version of the edgemicro-decorator documentation.

 ** Please note that the edgemicro-decorator will execute only if you bind the Cloud Foundry app to the `edgemicro_service`.**